lzhang124/parkme/README.md

-# README #
+#AVOK

-This REAMD describes the overall structure and instructions for building and running the components of the parking app.
+This README describes the overall structure and instructions for building and running the components of the parking app.

-Summary:
+##Summary:

 The source tree structure will be composed of multiple projects:

-gs-spring-boot: this is the spring boot container has the web server/API and core engine.
+- *API*: this is the spring boot container with the API and core engine.
+- *web*: this contains the web server (MEAN).
-firmware: this will contain the Arduino project code for the firmware running on the Arduino controller.
+- *firmware*: this will contain the Arduino project code for the firmware running on the Arduino controller.
-mobile-app: this will contain the mobilt appication code.
+- *mobile*: this will contain the mobilt appication code.
-deployment: this will contain the scripts for deployment once a datacenter is setup.
+- *deployment*: this will contain the scripts for deployment once a datacenter is setup.

-Setup:

-Summary of set up:
+##Setup:

-Multiple parts need to setup for an end to end user case to work:
+Multiple parts need to setup for an end to end use case to work:

 - Download mobile app to a phone.
-- Run the gs-spring-boot as web server.
+- Run the application as web server.
-- Run the firmware on the Arduino controller
+- Run the firmware on the Arduino controller.

-Mobile App download build and configure:

-Web Server download, build and configure:
-	Dependencies:
+###Mobile App

+TBD

+###Web Server

+*Dependencies:*

 1. JDK 1.7
 2. mongo 3.x
 3. maven
 4. git

-	Database configuration:
-	 	use teh default configuration.
+*Database configuration:* use the default configuration.

-  	run unit test:

-	Deployment/install instructions:
+*Deployment/install instructions:*

 1. download and install jdk 1.7. (this differs for windows/mac/linux, search for instructions on the web for your target machine)
-	2. download and install mongo
+2. download and install mongo, maven, git
-	2.1. download and install maven
 3. git clone the server repository:
 	- create a local directory as WORKSPACE
 	- cd $WORKSPACE
 	- git clone git@bitbucket.org:zyxparking/core.git
-	4. cd core/gs-spring-boot/initial
+4. cd core/API
 5. mvn clean install
 6. mvn package
-	7. start mongo: mongod --config /usr/local/etc/mongod.conf
+7. (start mongo) mongod
 8. java -jar target/*, where * is the latest jar built.
-  	9. the server should be up and running
+9. the server should be up and running.
 10.simple test: http://localhost:8080/list to see a list of parking lots.